piggyway/piggy-frontend/docs/aws-staging-architecture.md

 ### ECS task roles

 Application code currently uses external HTTP services and PostgreSQL rather than AWS APIs.
-Start both task roles with no application permissions.
-Do not reuse the execution role as the task role.
+Start all task roles with no application permissions.
+Do not reuse an execution role as a task role.
+Add a narrowly scoped AWS permission only if a future approved Directus storage design replaces Cloudinary with an AWS service.

 ### GitHub application deployment roles